 Collaborating with the Best in the Business

-TSP collaborated with industry-leading firms C3, Wiredscore, and EDGE to help achieve all the goals of this project.
+Our technology experts collaborated with industry-leading firms C3, Wiredscore, and EDGE to help achieve all the goals of this project.
 A part of the original consultant team, C3 provided design engineering services in relation to the mechanical, electrical, and plumbing systems of the project.
 As an international consulting firm with experience in a diverse range of projects (high-rise commercial buildings, industrial parks, resorts, hotels and more), C3 provided expertise and ensured compliance with complex, evolving regulations throughout the entire project.

-TSP also worked with BGI to bring Wiredscore into the project.
+We also worked with BGI to bring Wiredscore into the project.
 Wiredscore works closely with developers to provide certifications and ratings to commercial real estate.
 These certifications work to optimize design during planning and construction, helping to avoid future retro-fit costs, attract tenants, and enhance the reputation of the project.

-To bring in practices from smart buildings in Europe, TSP worked with Amsterdam-based EDGE.
+To bring in practices from smart buildings in Europe, our team worked with Amsterdam-based EDGE.
 A real estate developer and smart building expert, EDGE helped to ensure the building’s health, sustainability, and smart services.
 To confirm these goals are being met, EDGE is also assisting in the process of obtaining WELL, LEED, and SITES certifications.

 Partner with TSP Smart Spaces

-TSP combines forward-thinking IT solutions with personalized service.
+At TSP, we combine forward-thinking IT solutions with personalized service.
 We provide cloud migration, network monitoring, and other outsourced IT services to a broad range of clients — from big names like Novartis and the Boston Celtics to dozens of small and medium-sized organizations.
 By employing trusted business IT support advisors and strategists, we can help anyone transform technology into a strategic asset.

 1280 Massachusetts Ave.